FOBISIA DRAMA FESTIVALS 2020-2021

-Prince of Wales Island International School, Penang, 27 Feb - 2 March 2019
+Drama Festival, hosted by Prince of Wales Island International School, Penang, 27 Feb - 2 March 2019

-Drama Festival, Hosted by Garden International School KL, Malaysia - 28th Feb - 3rd March 2018.
+Drama Festival, hosted by Garden International School KL, Malaysia ,28th Feb - 3rd March 2018.

-This year saw Garden International School in KL host the Drama festival with the theme of Heroes & Villains.
+This festival saw Garden International School in KL host the Drama festival with the theme of Heroes & Villains.
 Another record breaking festival as this great event keeps growing, 13 schools attended and 244 students took part in the festival.
 New ideas added to the festival that were popular: live performances from a visiting theatre company, welcome events, welcome dinner, festival website, pre-written and pre-published resources, external expert actors and directors performing master classes (useful for staff development).
 For more information see the dedicated webpage here.

 Drama Festival, Hosted by Bromsgrove International School Bangkok, 2nd-5th March 2017.

-This March saw Bromsgrove International School, Thailand host the biggest FOBISIA Drama Festival to date with 14 schools attending and 197 students.
+This year saw Bromsgrove International School, Thailand host the biggest FOBISIA Drama Festival to date with 14 schools attending and 197 students.
 The theme 'Sam, same but different' reflected the host country but also saw students work in the styles of 5 key Theatre Practitioners to perform some highly engaging and sophisticated work on the Sunday.
 Each company told the same Thai folks story but used different techniques to explore it.
 As well as the usual Gala Dinner, the participants were treated to a wonderfully authentic Thai night at the grounds of Bromsgrove which included Thai Dance, street food and fireworks